parthiisc/da_204o_Project/README.md

 ## Troubleshooting

-- Date parsing: the preprocessing in `merge.ipynb` uses `pandas.to_datetime(..., errors='coerce', dayfirst=True)` and will coerce unparseable values to `NaT`.
+- Date parsing: the preprocessing in `0_merge.ipynb` uses `pandas.to_datetime(..., errors='coerce', dayfirst=True)` and will coerce unparseable values to `NaT`.
 If many `NaT` values remain, inspect a few raw date strings and consider adding specific parsing rules.
 - Encoding errors reading CSVs: notebooks use a utf-8 → latin1 fallback when reading files.
 - If a notebook complains about missing columns, run upstream notebooks in order (merge → EDA → feature engineering).

-## Tips / Next actions I can help with

-- Run the preprocessing now and report rows with unparsed dates and example problematic strings.
-- Add a small CLI script `scripts/check_dates.py` to summarize date parsing failures automatically.
-- Narrow `requirements.txt` pins to exact versions for reproducible environments (e.g., Colab vs local macOS).

 ---
 Last updated: 2025-11-18